Memorable Manitobans: John Finlay McIntyre (1852-1936)

 Printer and publisher.

-Born at Balderson, Ontario on 1 January 1852, he apprenticed as a printer in the office of the Perth Courier and the Arnprior Chronicle.
+Born at Balderson, Ontario on 1 January 1852, son of Hugh and Janet McIntyre, he apprenticed as a printer in the office of the Perth Courier and the Arnprior Chronicle.
 In 1877 he came to Winnipeg with his brother, P. C. McIntyre, and opened the first job-printing office in the city, located on McDermot Avenue.
 About 20 years later, the business was sold and McIntyre joined the Douglass-McIntyre Printing Company on Princess Street, retiring from it around 1930.

-In 1886 he married Minnie Ann Mabee (1863-1935).
-They had four sons: John Alden McIntyre (1887-1918), Campbell Mabee McIntyre (1883-1956), Lorne A. McIntyre, and Duncan Archibald “Archie” McIntyre (1897-1906).
+In 1886, he married Minnie Ann Mabee (1863-1935) and they had four sons: John Alden McIntyre (1887-1918), Campbell Mabee McIntyre (1883-1956), Lorne Albert Finlay McIntyre, and Duncan Archibald “Archie” McIntyre (1897-1906).
 He was treasurer of the Manitoba branch of the British and Foreign Bible Society for 24 years, first treasurer of the YMCA and serving a year as its President, Deacon of First Baptist Church for 56 years, a President of the Baptist Convention of Manitoba, and general secretary of the Baptist Union of Western Canada.
 He was a member of the Apollo Club and other musical organizations.

 Birth, marriage, and death registrations, Manitoba Vital Statistics.